PartyDAO/party-protocol/docs/crowdfund.md

 ### BuyCrowdfund

 `BuyCrowdfund` wins if _anyone_ successfully calls `buy()` before the crowdfund expires.
 The `buy()` function will perform an arbitrary call with value (up to `maximumPrice`) to attempt to acquire the predetermined NFT.
-The NFT must be held by the party after the arbitrary call successfully returns.
+The NFT must be held by the crowdfund after the arbitrary call successfully returns.
 It will then proceed with creating a governance Party.
+If the `onlyHostCanBuy` option is set, then only a host will be able to call `buy()`.

 ### CollectionBuyCrowdfund